Teeth Whitening Market Size and Share

 Segment Analysis

-Whitening toothpaste retained 42.5% revenue in 2024, equating to USD 3.28 billion of the teeth whitening market size.
-Strips and films, though smaller, post the fastest 4.12% CAGR, popular among event-driven users needing swift shade lift.
+Whitening toothpaste accounted for 42.10% of the teeth-whitening market in 2025, representing USD 3.25 billion of the market size.
+Strips and films, though smaller, post the fastest 3.96% CAGR and are popular among event-driven users needing swift shade lift.
 Purple-hued micropolishing formulations defend toothpaste shelf share against rapid-action rivals.
 Sustainability trends catalyse aluminium tubes and biodegradable strip substrates, aligning oral-care routines with broader eco-ethics.

 Premium gels and LED kits blur lines between OTC and professional care, allowing consumers to purchase dentist-strength systems for home use.
 Teeth whitening market growth benefits as refillable gel syringes reduce packaging waste while reinforcing brand loyalty through proprietary cartridge locks.
 Safety assurances via smart mouthpieces that auto-pause on gum contact strengthen perceived value.